AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/encapsulate.md

 ## Usage

-The following Adobe Commerce example will encapsulate the schema into the `myVenia` field.
+The following example encapsulates the Adobe Commerce schema into the `AdobeCommerce` field:

 ```json
 {